Brickworks (company): 1960s

 Brickworks began to improve sites, modernize manufacturing processes, and the construction of tunnel kilns for extruded texture bricks at its Horsley Park site began.
 Another company, Punchbowl Brick and Pipe Company Pty.
 Ltd., was purchased.
-In 1961, Brickworks Limited was listed on the Australian Stock Exchange, and a new plant in Wallgrove opened.
+In 1961, Brickworks Limited was listed on the Australian Securities Exchange, and a new plant in Wallgrove opened.
 In 1965, three tunnel kilns were in full operation at the Wallgrove site.
 Then in 1965, a second plant in Wallgrove was opened, and additional kilns were built in 1969 to handle the demand for production.
 (A third plant at Wallgrove follows shortly in 1972).
-In 1969, Brickworks entered into a cross-holding agreement with Washington H. Soul Pattinson (WHSP).
+In 1969, Brickworks entered into a cross-holding agreement with Soul Patts.

 1980s

 On 10 August 1981, company leader W.K.
 Dawes died.
 Brickworks and Austral also closed some of their sites.
-With the advancement of technology in the 80's, some manual processes are made redundant and replaced by automated processes.
+With the advancement of technology in the 1980s, some manual processes are made redundant and replaced by automated processes.
 Several sites were refurbished and completely revamped into automated facilities.
-By 1985, Brickworks owned 42.8% of stake in Washington H. Soul Pattinson.
+By 1985, Brickworks owned 42.8% of Soul Patts.

 1990s

 During this decade, Brickworks Limited launched a number of new products, converted sites, and rebranded some of the companies they owned, in response to an evolving market and changes in demand.
 The 1st Governor Sandstock was produced, the new Austral Slick Brick was launched, and the Punchbowl site was converted into a terracotta tile operation.
-The Punchbowl Pipes Pty Ltd was rebranded to Australia Pty.
-Ltd., Austral pipes Australia was renamed The Austral Tile Company.
+Punchbowl Pipe Pty Ltd was rebranded to Australia Pty Ltd, Austral pipes Australia was renamed The Austral Tile Company.
 Brookvale Brickworks, which had been running since 1907, was closed, and pioneer brick factory at Riverview, Queensland, was acquired.

 2000s

 At the start of the new millennium, the digital age inflicted a considerable impact on market behaviour.
 Austral Bricks adapted to this change by launching their own online ordering system – the E-brick.
 The following year they introduced Terracade, Austral's Terracotta Façade system.
 Later that year, Austral commissioned a new $2 million floor tile factory at Punchbowl site.

 Brickworks Limited continued making substantial investments: buying stakes in Bristle Limited, an Australia-based roof tiles, pavers and bricks manufacturer, purchasing Bowral Bricks company and acquiring Eureka Tiles Pty Ltd. (which later merged with The Austral Tile Company and formed Eureka Tiles Australia).

 By the 2003, Brickworks Limited had acquired 100% of Bristle Limited, and started a new endeavor in the timber industry and bought Auswest Timbers, a timber producer in Western Australia.
 Additionally, Brickworks Limited continued purchasing bankable construction materials companies.
-From 2005 to 2010 Brickworks purchased GB Masonry, Caloundra Blocks, Whitsunday Concrete and Block, AYR Masonry Smart State Blocks, Brick and Block Masonry Plant, and Gocrete PTY LTD.
+From 2005 to 2010 Brickworks purchased GB Masonry, Caloundra Blocks, Whitsunday Concrete and Block, AYR Masonry Smart State Blocks, Brick and Block Masonry Plant and Gocrete.